-Vasilis Stasinos watches while electrical engineer Aggelos Mallios checks Thetis' electrical systems following a ground fault alarm triggered during a previous dive.
+Vasilis Stasinos (left) watches electrical engineer Aggelos Mallios check Thetis' electrical systems after a ground fault alarm triggered during a previous dive.
 Click image for larger view and image credit.

 Safety First